 “With the SMILE procedure, we use a femtosecond laser to separate a thin layer of the cornea and flatten the cornea to correct myopia,” said Dr. Yoo.
 This laser emits pulses of light lasting just 1 billionth of 1 millionth of a second, resulting in smooth treatments.
 “Our equipment’s computer-generated 3-D mapping system enables us to customize your procedure with enhanced precision.”

 A typical SMILE surgery can permanently restore good vision virtually overnight.
-Patients typically experience less temporary dryness after the procedure (compared to LASIK), and it leaves the eye relatively resistant to direct injury.
+Patients typically experience less temporary dryness after the procedure, and it leaves the eye relatively resistant to direct injury.